 I’ve spent much of this article discussing leverage trading in the stock market.
 You’re borrowing shares of a specific stock from your broker.

-If you imagine shares as little slips of paper — kind of like money — the concept becomes more real.
-You have a pile of 100 slips of paper, but you want 200 of them.
-You borrow 100 from your broker to increase your position.
+If you imagine shares as little slips of paper — kinda like money — the concept becomes more real.
+You have a pile of 100 slips of paper — but you want 200.
+So you borrow 100 from your broker to increase your position.

 But what happens if someone — the stock market — takes away your slips of paper?
 You’re not just losing your own paper, but your broker’s as well.
 And you’re responsible for the difference.

 The crypto market is a little different.
 It’s based on the lending market.
 That allows anyone to borrow cryptocurrency, such as bitcoins or altcoins, from a broker, the exchange itself, or a third party.

 When you don’t have many coins to start with, leverage trading becomes more attractive.